Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <p>Our code base is very friendly to new contributors.
 You'll have a fully-functional development environment within hours (fully automated) and be pushing commits on your first day.
 Deployments to production happen multiple times per day and finish in less than 2 minutes.
 Effectively all of our codebase is written in Python, SQL, and Javascript/TypeScript.
 The core technologies you'll need familiarity with to be productive are Python, PostgreSQL, Linux, and Git.</p>
 <p>We're hiring generalist software engineers to work on web applications, data mining, machine learning/data science, data transformation/ETL, data modeling, database scaling, infrastructure, devops, and more.
 We'll cater the role to whatever subset of these areas match your interests.</p>
 <p>Beneficial experience includes PostgreSQL, Python, Linux, TypeScript, Nix, frontend/backend web development, and data mining.</p>
 <p>Why Join MixRank?
 Fully-remote, no HQ office.
-Team of 31 people across US, CA, MX, CR, CO, BR, IN, UK, NO, RU, KZ, BD.
+Team of 32 people across 15+ countries.
 Invested in by Y Combinator, 500 Startups, Mark Cuban.
 Profitable and growing 50% every year.</p>
 <p>Please include your updated resume when applying for this role.</p>

                 </details>